Essex Ringing Course

 An outline programme will be circulated electronically to all successful applicants.

 This group is for those who are ready to take their first steps in change ringing.
-You may also have mostly completed level 1 & level 2 of the LtR scheme.
+You may also have mostly completed level 1 & level 2 of the Learning the Ropes scheme.
 The group will focus on developing the necessary skills required for change ringing including ropesight and good striking.
 Exercises will provide practice in plain hunting on different numbers of bells (up to 5).

 A Group for those who are already competent in ringing skills as outlined in the above groups (up to E) who wish to learn Plain Bob Minor “inside”.
 You should be able to ring the treble reliably to touches of Bob Minor before applying for this group.

-Starting with Doubles and progressing to Triples with calls.
+A group for those wishing to progress to ringing Grandsire Doubles.
 Applicants must be proficient in ringing the treble to Grandsire and be able to ring touches of Bob Doubles “inside” to get the full benefit from this option.

 A group for those competent in ringing touches of plain bob doubles and minor, who want to develop their doubles / minor repertoire.
 Methods covered may include